TRaSH-Guides/Guides/docs/Hardlinks/How-to-setup-for/Synology.md

 Go to `Control Panel > User & Group`
 In the `User` section, create a new user.
 Name it whatever you like, but for this guide we will use `docker`.

-Fill out the rest of the information, generate a password and type your own.
+Fill out the rest of the information, generate a password or type your own.

 Click next, you will now be able to select which group this user will belong to, it should only be `users`.
 Click next.